jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ## Exercise 1: Create a DSVM

 In this exercise, you will create an instance of the DSVM for Windows in Azure.
-The DSVM for Windows is a VM image in Azure that includes many preinstalled and configured data-science and development tools.
-You can read a longer description about the many tools and features available in the DSVM [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu).
+The DSVM for Windows is a VM image in Azure that includes many preinstalled and configured data-science and development tools, and you will be using this VM as your development workstation.
+(You can read a longer description about the many tools and features available in the DSVM [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu).)

 ### Step 1: Creating the DSVM in Azure